Call Us (813) 689-8815

 Students absent 20-24 days during the school year may be required to attend summer school or perform additional hours of in school attendance in order acquire the necessary hours for grade promotion or for awarding of academic credit on the high school transcript.
 (The Administration may waive this requirement only if the student has received approval.)

-When a student is tardy he/she will be issued 3 demerits.
-A student who is tardy to a class more than twice in the quarter, will serve a two hour detention for each tardy they receive in that class in addition to receiving the 3 demerits.
-Students will pay $10 to attend the detention.
-If a student fails to appear for a scheduled detention, they will be suspended from school for one day.
+Tardy: A student who is tardy to a class more than twice in the quarter, will serve a two hour detention for each tardy they receive in that class.
+Students will pay $10 to attend the classroom detention, or there is a work detention option If a student fails to appear for a scheduled detention, they will be suspended from school for one day.

 Any student who has not been picked up by 3:30PM will be signed into after-care and the parent will be charged.

-Students who participate on GCS sports teams cannot play a game until the sports fee for that sport has been paid.
+Athletics: Students who participate on GCS sports teams cannot play a game until the sports fee and uniform fee for that sport has been paid.
 Students who quit a team at GCS may not be eligible to play on future teams at GCS.
 All students must turn in uniforms in a timely manner at the end of the season.
+Lost or damaged uniforms will be replaced by the parent at the replacement cost of the uniform.

-All students must have a King James Bible with them at school each and every day.
+Bible & Chapel: All students must have a King James Bible with them at school each and every day.
 Bibles must be brought to all chapel services.
-Chapels are held for elementary on Tuesday mornings and for 6-12 grades on Tuesday and Thursday mornings.
+Chapels are held for elementary on Wednesday mornings and for 6-12 grades on Tuesday and Thursday mornings.
 There is not a special uniform for chapel.

 Option two is to stay left of the cones and find a parking space.
 This option should be used if the parent is entering the building or if the student is not ready to get out of the car.